Customer Relationship Management: Customer retention as a competitive advantage

 If your customer focus is based on aesthetics, the product or service must speak to the person and have a recognition value – one that appeals to the senses as well.
 This includes language, image and customer interaction.
 Dr. Fueglistaller knows that “Customers want to experience a sensory appreciation and feel attachment to the product.”

-According to Fueglistaller, the third of the three basic components are traditional CRM tools.
+According to Fueglistaller, the third of the three basic components is traditional CRM tools.
 This component involves recording not only sales, but also customer wishes and interests so they can be contacted directly, if necessary.
 But these tools are only a supplementary measure, he says.
 “All three of these components are equally important.
 I multiply each component by the other two.
-If you ignore one, then the other two are both useless and the result is zero.”
+If one is ignored, the other two are of no use, and the result is zero.”

 Urs Fueglistaller, SME at USG

-Swiss Institute of Small Business and Entrepreneurship (SME) at the University of St. Gallen (USG) was founded in 1946, and is the only institution in Switzerland to focus solely on promoting SMEs.
+The Swiss Institute for SMEs and Entrepreneurship at the University of St. Gallen (HSG) was founded in 1946 and is the only institute in Switzerland dedicated exclusively to SME research.
 Dr. Urs Fueglistaller is the Director of the Institute and a Professor of Business Management.

 Are you looking to establish sustainable Customer Relationship Management at your company?
 Our step-by-step guide will help you with strategy, implementation and analyses, through to optimization.